-5.7.8 System Power Management Status and Control 2 Register (SPMSC2)
+5.7.7 System Power Management Status and Control 2 Register (SPMSC2)

 This register is used to report the status of the low voltage warning function, and to configure the stop mode behavior of the MCU.
-This register should be written during the user's reset initialization program to set the desired controls even if the desired settings are the same as the reset settings.

-&lt;sup>1 This bit can be written only one time after power-on reset.
+This bit can be written only one time after power-on reset.
 Additional writes are ignored.